The Secretary of State was asked—

 As I made clear in my statement on 13 August, we welcome both the suspension of plans to annex parts of the west bank and the normalisation of relations between the UAE and Israel.
 The deal was a historic step forward between two great friends of the United Kingdom.

 A week before the election in Israel, Prime Minister Netanyahu indicated he would move forward with the expansion of the illegal settlement at Efrat—an additional 3,500 homes.
 That plan had been previously frozen for years.
 It would cut off the north and the south of the west bank and is particularly problematic.
-Does the Foreign Secretary agree that the suspension of annexation plans should be made permanent and should not be substituted for the massive settlement expansion such as the 5,000 homes that are planned in E1 zone, which represent—in my view and that of my constituents—annexation in all but name?
+Does the Foreign Secretary agree that the suspension of annexation plans should be made permanent and should not be replaced by the massive settlement expansion such as the 5,000 homes that are planned in E1 zone, which represent—in my view and that of my constituents—annexation in all but name?

 I agree with the hon.
 Gentleman that settlements are both contrary to international law and counterproductive to peace.
-It is hugely welcome, first, that Israel has taken the plans off the table for the foreseeable future, coupled with the UAE deal, which is a substantial step forward in the wider process of reconciliation and peace between Israel and its Arab neighbours.
+It is hugely welcome that Israel has taken the plans off the table for the foreseeable future, coupled with the UAE deal, which is a substantial step forward in the wider process of reconciliation and peace between Israel and its Arab neighbours.

 I welcome the Israel-UAE deal, which stops the prospect of any damaging annexation and should bring about normalisation between the two countries.
-What steps are the Government taking to encourage more Arab states to follow the UAE’s lead and to use it as a catalyst to get lasting negotiated peace between the Israelis and the Palestinians?
+What steps are the Government taking to encourage more Arab states to follow the UAE’s lead and to use it as a catalyst to secure lasting negotiated peace between the Israelis and the Palestinians?

 I thank the hon.
 Lady.
-She is right and there can hopefully be a virtuous cycle of these normalisation agreements.
-I have been in touch with US authorities, including Jared Kushner when he visited London and Mike Pompeo, the US Secretary of State, and I visited Israel on 25 August, where I not only saw Prime Minister Netanyahu, Alternate Prime Minister Gantz and Foreign Minister Ashkenazi, but visited the west bank and spoke to President Abbas and Prime Minister Shtayyeh—all with a view to encouraging normalisation with the countries of the region and, now that annexation is at least off the table for the foreseeable future, encouraging greater dialogue between the Palestinians and the Israeli Government.
+She is right, and there can hopefully be a virtuous cycle of these normalisation agreements.
+I have been in touch with US authorities, including Jared Kushner when he visited London, and Mike Pompeo, the US Secretary of State, and I visited Israel on 25 August, where I not only saw Prime Minister Netanyahu, Alternate Prime Minister Gantz and Foreign Minister Ashkenazi, but visited the west bank and spoke to President Abbas and Prime Minister Shtayyeh—all with a view to encouraging normalisation with the countries of the region and, now that annexation is at least off the table for the foreseeable future, encouraging greater dialogue between the Palestinians and the Israeli Government.

 I thank the hon.
 Lady.
 We do talk regularly to our E3 and wider European colleagues—we consider all the different permutations—but I think the positive here is that, through engagement and indeed through this wider process of normalisation, Israel has pulled back from those plans for annexation.
 That does create a window of opportunity not just with the countries of the region, but with the Palestinians themselves.
 My focus and the Prime Minister’s focus is on trying to use that to catalyse dialogue between the Palestinians and the Israelis, which is the only route to a two-state solution, which is the only route to enduring peace.